 Give your little one a shoebox with random (non-choking hazard) objects: tennis ball, cup, bells, ribbon, etc.

 We’re aiming for 3 naps a day at five months old.
-If your baby is taking more than 3 naps a day because naps are short, this is a great time to check those wake windows.
+If your baby is taking more than 3 naps a day because naps are short, this is a great time to check on your wake windows (both their length and what you do during them).
 We want to make sure your five month old is tired enough, but not overtired, heading into a nap.
-I have a great free resource, 5 Daytime Tips for Better Nights (and Naps!), that can help.

 Our goal for daytime sleep is 3-4 hours total, divided over 3 naps.